The Catcher in the Rye in popular culture

-The 1951 novel The Catcher in the Rye by J. D. Salinger has had a lasting influence as it remains both a bestseller and a frequently challenged book.
+The 1951 novel The Catcher in the Rye by American author, J. D. Salinger has had a lasting influence as it remains both a bestseller and a frequently challenged book.
 Numerous works in popular culture have referenced the novel.

 Factors contributing to the novel's mystique and impact include its portrayal of protagonist Holden Caulfield; its tone of sincerity; its themes of familial neglect, tension between teens and society, and rebellion; its previous banned status; and Salinger's reclusiveness.

 The Catcher in the Rye has inspired "rewrites" which have been said to form their own genre.
 On the other hand, there are examples of similarities between the novel and other works that were not intended by their authors, which suggests that the novel is "present, at least spiritually, in ... any story line that involves quirky young people struggling to find their places in a society prone to reward conformity and condemn individuality."

 While the novel is linked to several murders and murder attempts, it has been claimed that the novel's overall effect on society is "far more positive than negative."

 The novel also helped popularize the slang verb "screw up".

 From the late 2000s, there has been a discussion of depression as exhibited in Holden Caulfield.

 Shootings

-The best-known event associated with The Catcher in the Rye is arguably Mark David Chapman's murder of John Lennon.
+The best-known event associated with The Catcher in the Rye is arguably Mark David Chapman's murder of John Lennon in 1980.

 Chapman identified with the novel's narrator to the extent that he wanted to change his name to Holden Caulfield.
 On the night he shot Lennon, Chapman was found with a copy of the book in which he had written "This is my statement" and signed Holden's name.
 Later, he read a passage from the novel to address the court during his sentencing.
 Daniel Stashower speculated that Chapman had wanted Lennon's innocence to be preserved by death, inspired by Holden's wish to preserve children's innocence despite Holden's later realization that children should be left alone.

 After John Hinckley Jr.'s assassination attempt on Ronald Reagan in 1981, police found The Catcher in the Rye in his hotel room.
-Hinckley later admitted to being an admirer of Chapman and studying his attempt on John Lennon.
 Hinckley's possession of the novel was later dismissed as an influence, as a half dozen various other types of books were also discovered in his possession.

 Robert John Bardo, who murdered Rebecca Schaeffer, was carrying the book when he visited Schaeffer's apartment in Hollywood on July 18, 1989 and murdered her.